sillyfalcon/eda-ecommerce-customer-behaviour/README.md

 - Pre-process or prepare the data for analysis
 - Transform the data into various summary views

-Let us call this anonymised datset Shrinkme.
+Let us call this anonymised dataset Shrinkme.
 We will use our framework to ask and answer interesting questions, create visualisations for the following areas of interest:

 - Pattern of visits by day , day of week or hour of day
 - View and purchase patterns for products and categories